 Culling wolves to save caribou is a scientifically flawed approach and, simply put, is an irresponsible biological experiment.
 The data elicited from the Alberta wolf cull proved that removing apex predators did nothing to recover endangered caribou herds.

 Similar to the South Peace region, researchers found that rampant industrial development in Alberta led to the severe decline in caribou.

-Meanwhile, the government touts its commitment to protect 400,000 hectares of habitat in the South Peace, failing to mention that it is only the high-elevation winter ranges of the endangered caribou that they have protected.
+Meanwhile, the government touts its commitment to protect 400,000 hectares of habitat in the South Peace, failing to mention that only high-elevation winter ranges of endangered mountain caribou habitat are protected.
 Oil and gas, combined with hydroelectric projects, cutblocks, roads, seismic lines and open pit coal mines have seriously threatened the survival of caribou herds in the region and continue to do so, including the proposed Prince Rupert Gas Transmission Project, which would cut through caribou habitat.

 In the South Selkirk, the herd is down to just eleven animals.
 Logging interests decimated critical habitat years ago, leaving the landscaped scared.
 Today, while significant portions of the landscape are protected, logging in what could be a migration corridor still takes place.

 Recreational activity (specifically snowmobiling) is having a detrimental effect on the survival and recovery of endangered mountain caribou across British Columbia.
 Reports suggest that stress hormones have been found in caribou up to ten kilometres away from snowmobiling.
 Reports also suggest caribou will intentionally avoid habitat with heavy snowmobile use, even though the habitat itself is suitable for caribou to thrive in.
 Predators also take advantage of snowmobile tracks to access caribou habitat where otherwise, the snow would be too deep to travel in.
 Like seismic lines, snowmobile tracks create predator highways.